eldanielhumberto/arduino-focus/README.md

     - `changeMode(Mode mode)`: Updates the mode, resets the timer, and displays the mode title on the LCD.

+    - `showPomodorosCount()`: Shows the number of pomodoros you have completed and those remaining before a long break.

 ## Usage

 1. Power on the Arduino with the LCD connected.